KasperskyLab/Kaspresso/docs/Wiki2/Matchers_actions_assertions.md

 #Matchers, Actions and Assertions

-As you all know Kaspresso is based on Espresso (if you're not familiar with espresso, check out the [official docs](https://developer.android.com/training/testing/espresso)).
+As you all know Kaspresso is based on Espresso (if you're not familiar with Espresso, check out the [official docs](https://developer.android.com/training/testing/espresso)).
 <br>According to [official docs](https://developer.android.com/training/testing/espresso/basics) the main components of Espresso include the following:
 <br>* `Espresso` – Entry point to interactions with views (via `onView()` and `onData()`).
 Also exposes APIs that are not necessarily tied to any view, such as `pressBack()`.
 <br>* `ViewMatchers` – A collection of objects that implement the `Matcher<? super View>` interface.
 You can pass one or more of these to the `onView()` method to locate a view within the current view hierarchy.